 Liz Yeates, Chief Executive Officer

-As an international marketing professional, Liz has worked in a variety of marketing, business development and customer service roles in the financial services sector and charity sectors.
-She worked with ABN AMRO Bank in the Netherlands for seven years followed by a 12 year stint at AIB as a senior bank manager in Dublin.
-Before joining the Marie Keating Foundation, Liz worked as Head of Corporate and Major Donor Fundraising at Concern Worldwide for a period of six years.
+As an international marketing professional and a graduate from DCU, Liz has worked in a variety of marketing, business development and relationship management roles in the financial services and charity sectors.
+She worked with ABN AMRO Bank in the Netherlands as International Marketing Manager for 7 years followed by 12 years at AIB as a Senior Bank Manager and Department Head in Dublin’s IFSC.
+In 2008, Liz moved to the not-for-profit sector and joined Concern Worldwide where she led the Corporate & Major Donor Fundraising team for a period of 6 years.

-Liz joined the Marie Keating Foundation in March 2014.
-She says “As a survivor of both breast cancer and skin cancer, it is a privilege to work for the Marie Keating Foundation.
-It is amazing to see that difference that health promotion can make in people’s lives and I am proud to work for a Foundation that focuses on making cancer less frightening by enlightening.”
+As a survivor of both malignant melanoma and bilateral breast cancer, Liz had had her own direct experience of cancer and joined the Marie Keating Foundation in March, 2014 as Director of Public Affairs.
+She was promoted to CEO in March 2015 “As a survivor of both breast cancer and skin cancer, it is a privilege to work with this hardworking and passionate team at the Marie Keating Foundation.
+It is amazing to see the difference that health promotion can make in people’s lives.
+I am proud to work for a Foundation that focuses on ‘making cancer less frightening by enlightening.”

 Linda Keating, Director of Fundraising

 Linda started working with the Marie Keating Foundation from its inception.
 As Marie Keating’s only daughter, Linda was devastated by her mother’s death at just 51 years of age but decided just days after her passing, alongside her brothers and her father, that they would do something to ensure that other families would not have to go through the same pain.